 Roger Ford received an S.B. in chemistry from MIT in 2002 and a J.D., with honors, from the Law School in 2005.
 At the Law School, he was a member of the Law Review, was an MVP² Fellow in the John M. Olin Program in Law and Economics, and was elected to the Order of the Coif.

-His research interests include intellectual property, information privacy, property, antitrust, and criminal law and procedure, with a particular emphasis on how these areas of law are affected by changing technology.
+His research interests include intellectual property, information privacy, property, criminal procedure, and antitrust, with a particular emphasis on how these areas of law are affected by changing technology.